Multi-step phase transition and gravitational wave from general $\mathbb{Z}_2$ scalar extensions: Stationary conditions and neutral scalar masses

 \section{Stationary conditions and neutral scalar masses}

-We modify the tree-level conditions in Fig.~\ref{eq:trcon} by using the effective potential with the loop correction at zero temperature in Eq.~(\ref{eq:effpot}), with the non-diagonal terms neglected.
+We modify the tree-level conditions in Eq.~\ref{eq:trcon} by using the effective potential with the loop correction at zero temperature in Eq.~(\ref{eq:effpot}), with the nondiagonal terms neglected.
 We take $Q=v=246$ GeV and the tadpole conditions are defined as follows:

 where

 and